 Leave accrual and usage are not included in the employee benefit rates and will be charged separately, except for terminal leave.
 When the pool is divided by the employees' group salary base, the CFR is developed.
 This rate represents the percentage that will be assessed against the employee’s salary, and this amount will post to the same department account to which the individual employee's salary posts.

-- The CFR will be applicable for all salary expenses for employees.
+- The CFR to applicable to all salary expenses for employees.

-- The CFR went into effect on July 1, 2015.
-It is not possible to mix the charging practice of actual costs and using fringe benefit rates.
+- It is not possible to mix the charging practice of actual costs and using fringe benefit rates.

 - The CFR will be applied to all employees who are eligible for benefits regardless of whether or not they accept the benefit, and regardless of which benefits options they elect.